Intro to campaign optimization

 Other targeting tips to optimize your campaigns:

 - Increase your reach.
-Target users who are similar to your followers, target users who are Tweeting with specific keywords, and target users who have visited your website (tailored audiences).
+Target people who are similar to your followers, who are Tweeting with specific keywords, and who have visited your website.

 - Vary your targeting between campaigns.
-If you have more than one campaign targeting very similar users performance can suffer, as your campaigns are essentially competing between each other for serve.
+If you have more than one campaign targeting very similar audiences, your performance can suffer since your campaigns are essentially competing between each other for serve.

 - Align Tweet copy with targeting.
 For example, if you have one Tweet copy targeting males, and one targeting females, make sure the copy you use aligns with the different targeting parameters.